swisskyrepo/PayloadsAllTheThings/SAML Injection/README.md

 XML Signature Wrapping (XSW) attack, some implementations check for a valid signature and match it to a valid assertion, but do not check for multiple assertions, multiple signatures, or behave differently depending on the order of assertions.

-- XSW1 – Applies to SAML Response messages.
+- **XSW1**: Applies to SAML Response messages.
 Add a cloned unsigned copy of the Response after the existing signature.
-- XSW2 – Applies to SAML Response messages.
+- **XSW2**: Applies to SAML Response messages.
 Add a cloned unsigned copy of the Response before the existing signature.
-- XSW3 – Applies to SAML Assertion messages.
+- **XSW3**: Applies to SAML Assertion messages.
 Add a cloned unsigned copy of the Assertion before the existing Assertion.
-- XSW4 – Applies to SAML Assertion messages.
+- **XSW4**: Applies to SAML Assertion messages.
 Add a cloned unsigned copy of the Assertion within the existing Assertion.
-- XSW5 – Applies to SAML Assertion messages.
+- **XSW5**: Applies to SAML Assertion messages.
 Change a value in the signed copy of the Assertion and adds a copy of the original Assertion with the signature removed at the end of the SAML message.
-- XSW6 – Applies to SAML Assertion messages.
+- **XSW6**: Applies to SAML Assertion messages.
 Change a value in the signed copy of the Assertion and adds a copy of the original Assertion with the signature removed after the original signature.
-- XSW7 – Applies to SAML Assertion messages.
+- **XSW7**: Applies to SAML Assertion messages.
 Add an “Extensions” block with a cloned unsigned assertion.
-- XSW8 – Applies to SAML Assertion messages.
+- **XSW8**: Applies to SAML Assertion messages.
 Add an “Object” block containing a copy of the original assertion with the signature removed.

 In the following example, these terms are used.

-- FA: Forged Assertion
+- **FA**: Forged Assertion
-- LA: Legitimate Assertion
+- **LA**: Legitimate Assertion
-- LAS: Signature of the Legitimate Assertion
+- **LAS**: Signature of the Legitimate Assertion

 ```xml
 <SAMLResponse>